 You can tell whether a road is classified (A/class 1, B/class 2, and C/class 3) or unclassified (classes 4 and 5) and its highway number.
-In addition, class 6 highways are shown - these are usually maintained by the County Council to pedestrian standards.
+In addition, class 6 highways are shown - these are defined as being maintainable for "non-wheeled traffic" and include the pedestrian routes within modern housing estates.
 Please note that the Cheltenham and Gloucester maps do not show the classifications; however, if required, this information can be requested from Highway Records.

-For a view of the whole publicly maintainable highway network across the County, the highway maps should be used together with the Definitive Maps of Public Rights of Way, which are kept in the same map area.
+For a view of the whole publicly maintainable highway network across the County, the highway maps should be viewed together with the Definitive Maps of Public Rights of Way, which are kept in the same public map area.

 Information on highway extents

 Unlike the Definitive Maps of Public Rights of Way, the road records are not 'conclusive evidence as to what they contain' because they were not submitted for local consultation when they were compiled in the 1930's.
 In addition, the small scale of the maps means that they cannot be used for determining the status of small areas or strips of land.
-Enquiries about the exact extent of the highway are likely to involve site inspection and the evaluation of early Ordnance Survey information and other documents held by the County Archivist.
-We are happy to carry out this research on your behalf, if you send us a scale plan showing the area in question.
-However, please contact us in advance so that any charges can be agreed.
+Enquiries about the exact extent of the highway will therefore involve research and evaluation of our highway records, early Ordnance Survey information and other documents held by the County Archivist; it may also require a site inspection to be carried out.
+We are happy to carry out this research on your behalf - details of our charges and how to apply are below.